-Consider whether advertising is the most cost-effective way of achieving your objective, or whether other forms of promotion would be more effective.
+Consider whether advertising is the best way of achieving your objectives.

 Who are you trying to reach?

 - Be specific about who you are trying to communicate with.

 - What common characteristics define your target market?
 For example, the same local area or socio-economic background.

-- Decide if you want to reach end-users or intermediaries.
+- Do you want to reach end-users or intermediaries (such as retailers)?

 - Be clear who makes the buying decision.